It’s not uncommon in life to find yourself constantly asking the question: what is wrong with me?

 You want to know what the common theme is in all of those periods of my life?
 I was getting to bed late and waking up late.
 Yep.
 Every.
 Single.
 One.

-That’s because of the fact that it’s one of my keystone habits — when my sleep schedule is out of whack, every other area of my life takes a hit.
+That’s because of the fact that it’s one of my keystone habits — when my sleep schedule is out of whack, this lack of self-discipline carries ripples out into other facets of my life..

 - I start the day hating myself for being the lazy bum who’s starting their day at 11